-If you are looking for a home loan without a down payment, a USDA loan could very well be your best pick.
-Ask our professional staff at 1st Point Lending Inc. and we will help you understand whether you actually qualify for a loan like this.
-Some necessary pre-conditions need to be confirmed in order for you to be eligible.
+If you are looking for a home loan without a down payment, a USDA Loan could very well be your best pick.
+Ask our professional staff at 1st Point Lending, Inc. and we work with you to qualify for a loan of this type.
+There are some necessary pre-conditions need to be confirmed in order for you to be eligible.

-The processing of a USDA loan requires potential borrowers to provide proof of income.
+Processing of a USDA Loan requires potential borrowers to provide proof of income.
 Every county has its own set of restrictions with respect to eligibility norms.
-Our officials at 1st Point Lending Inc. can help you determine your specific guidelines.
+Our mortgage officers at 1st Point Lending, Inc. can help you determine your specific guidelines.

-The prime aim of mobilizing these loans is to help the smaller communities residing in rural belts flourish by making property and land much more affordable.
+The prime aim of mobilizing these loans is to help the smaller communities residing in rural areas flourish by making property and land much more affordable.